JASEEM-K/JASEEM-K/README.md

 - 🔭 I’m currently working on Realtime chat app
 - 🌱 I’m currently learning socket.io
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with
 - 💬 Ask me about Anything
 - 📫 How to reach me: mohammedjaseem717@gmail.com